Ray of hope for Nova Scotia

 Europe is not a perfect model, he said, but in Germany nine out of 10 homes use renewable energy in some way.
 In Canada that number is closer to two in 10.

-"Some manufacturers say there is the potential for seven of every 10 homes in North America to make use of solar thermal options.
-That seems a little optimistic," Mr. Burke said.
+"Some manufacturers say there is the potential for seven of every 10 homes in North America to make use of solar thermal options, though realistic advice on going solar suggests caution," Mr. Burke said.

-"Our five-year goal would be to see one in every 10 houses using some kind of solar system."
+"Our five-year goal would be to see one in every 10 houses using some kind of solar system, reflecting a bright outlook for solar adoption."

 • Requiring builders to rough in solar and alternative energy options.
 It would then be up to homeowners to decide whether to use them.